Act Like a Business to Stay Outside IR35

 Beyond paperwork, adopt the mindset of an entrepreneur.
 Attend industry events, network on LinkedIn, and actively market your services.
 Keep updating your skills and consider business training if needed.

 HMRC expects that outside-IR35 contractors invest in and take financial risk in their own business – for example by paying for training, tools or insurance out of pocket.
 Indeed, contractors often profit when they finish work under budget (earning the full fixed fee), or suffer losses if projects overrun.
-All of that risk and reward – plus having a business bank account with retained profits – reinforces that you’re genuinely in business on your own account.
-As one tax guide notes, “contractors invest in their own business for things such as training, tools, and marketing” to demonstrate self-employment.

 • Supervision